 A supine man is displayed on the screen when you receive a signal.
 You then perform the coarse search by turning the transceiver until the vertical line that is displayed on the screen is on top of the man.
-The S1 (and the Pulse) uses an internal compass to help sense when you turn.
+The S1 (and the Barryvox S and Pulse) uses an internal compass and/or motion sensor to help sense when you turn.

 If you do not hold the transceiver level while searching, a "tilt" symbol is displayed indicating that you should hold the unit level.
 Likewise, a triangular "warning" icon is displayed if you should stop moving while the S1 processes information.

 When you are within approximately 3 meters of the victim, a "patented circular illustration" is displayed (see below) to complete the fine search.
 The illustration uses a combination of highlighted circles and four arrows to indicate if you are moving closer to, or away from, the victim.
 I found this reasonably intuitive, although I tend to focus on the distance number which is very responsive.
 (An update on 10/2011 enables you to activate this mode sooner for deeper burials.)

 |"Circular Illustration" During Fine Search|